fsoyer/auditOracleHTML/README.md

 # auditOracleHTML
-Script to generate an Oracle (10g+) audit report of performances in HTML
+Script for generating an Oracle (10g+) audit report of performances in HTML
 ----------------------------------
-Freely inspired from internet shares (finally Google can be your friend, reasonably used).
+Freely inspired from internet tips, informations, shares, scripts.

 This script has been evolving since I checked Oracle databases.
 As a good geek, I spent a lot of time to instruct the machine to do what I repetitively manually did since the beginning.
 It is/will be probably not/never finished.

 All ideas, contributions, propositions, fixes, updates, are welcome.

 It is provided as is, use it at your own risks - but I use it since years on production databases without issues.
+I've never identified any overload when using it in production.

-For a wider understanding, I'll translate parts from french to english step by step.
+For a wider understanding, I'll translate parts from french to english, step by step.
+Help will be welcome.
+Note that a TODO task consist in creating a (or using an existing) system to propose different languages for titles and texts.

 ----------------------------------
 # USAGE